alenas/wesplit-flutter-getx/README.md

 # WeSplit - Flutter

-A bill-splitting calculator built with Flutter, demonstrating rapid cross-platform development with a single codebase for iOS and Android.
+A bill-splitting calculator built with Flutter and GetX, demonstrating rapid cross-platform development with a single codebase for iOS and Android.

 ## Overview